What is Dementia?

 Vince has Masters in Philosophy and Theology and speaks on the Spirituality of Caring and Dementia and spoken for Marist Brothers Past Mothers Assoc, Catholic Church Bundaberg and Nambour.

 We would like to take the opportunity to say THANK YOU to ALL who have supported the Sunshine Coast Dementia Network.
-You have been part of its evolution to be an effective voice for people with dementia, their carers and staff.
+You have been part of its evolution to be an effective local voice and grass roots community support for people with dementia, their carers and staff.

 The many willing hands make the will go stronger!